Site Menu

 Perhaps the most easy-going of the whole lot is My Heart's Treasure, of which there's little so say but "enjoy."
 Perhaps more likely to be remembered, If You Said No elevates stakes to a greater drama, for heaven's sake "all the stars in heaven are trembling above," gracious!
 Is that person figuratively on that bended knee?
 You bet.
 If she still said "no," I just don't want to hear about it.

 Now for the least favorite.
-Lovesville is a clunker.
-As a town it'd be long abandoned by now.
-It's dated badly.
-Man is it cloying.
-Furthermore I don't happen to feel it works well on this album, including the arrangement with its use of vocal group.
-Fortunately there's a half-way decent melody here and there and Nat's right there with the saving grace of an expressive lead vocal.
+Lovesville is more badly dated and cloying than any other track, the comparative clunker.
+Furthermore I don't happen to feel it works well on this album, including the arrangement with its more extensive use of vocal group.
+Fortunately there's a half-way decent melody here and there and Nat's on the scene with the saving grace of an expressive lead vocal.
 So it's worth the virtual trip even if you didn't buy the t-shirt.

-Finally Nat releases Unfair.
-He'd recorded it a couple of years before, but it seems all parties were not pleased.
-Just as well.
+After having recorded and rejected Unfair a couple of years before, another try at the song was finally issued here.
 A phrase ("to the heart that") delivered with a certain hesitation in the prior attempt is nice and smooth here and the song as a whole probably works better in this package than it might have as a single.
 To whom this song may concern: he means it, he's more considerate, but he's still thinking of himself...